 Students must regularly review and update their permanent and local (if applicable) addresses and phone numbers and must also report having moved temporarily to a location that would not be considered a local, commutable distance from campus nor would it constitute a permanent address change.

-Up to four address types should be reviewed and updated by students and will be stored and maintained in the Banner Student System.
+Up to five address types* should be reviewed and updated by students and will be stored and maintained in the Banner Student System.
 These address types are:

-• Local - address of residence for your studies during the semester if not residing at HOME or in an on-campus RESIDENCE hall
+• Local – address at which student resides while attending classes if not living at HOME or in an on-campus Residence hall

 • Residential – address in one of the on-campus residence halls

-• Temporary - temporary relocation from HOME, LOCAL, or RESIDENTIAL address for your studies during the semester
+• Temporary – temporary relocation from HomeLocal, or Residential address for the purpose of an internship, clinical, or practicum, for example, during the semester

-Details regarding address updates can be found at Change of Personal Information Procedures.
+Details regarding address updates can be found by viewing the Personal Information Procedure.

 Rental Listings Bulletin Board